ikrima/gamedevguide/content/ue4guide/build-guide/build-target-file-demystified.md

 ## **PublicDependencyModuleNames vs PrivateDependencyModuleNames:**

-Asked around, got some clarification.
-At the end of the day, yes both private and public stuff all gets linked when you include a given module.
-However, it controls include paths and defines available to a module
+- Asked around, got some clarification.
+At the end of the day, yes both private and public stuff all gets linked when you include a given module
+- However, it controls include paths and defines available to a module
-So if **A** publicly requires **B** but privately requires **C**, the Include paths and defines specified by **C** don't get added to your module when you include **A**
+- So if **A** publicly requires **B** but privately requires **C**, the Include paths and defines specified by **C** don't get added to your module when you include **A**
-So if you had a plugin that privately included an SDK's include paths/etc., then including that plugin wouldn't make the SDKs include paths as part of your include paths.
+- So if you had a plugin that privately included an SDK's include paths/etc., then including that plugin wouldn't make the SDKs include paths as part of your include paths.
-DynamicallyLoadedModuleNames are dynamically linked whereas others are statically/implicitly linked
+- DynamicallyLoadedModuleNames are dynamically linked whereas others are statically/implicitly linked

 ## **DynamicallyLoadedModuleNames:**